 Layer 1 — Raw Tables (marketing_domain)

-Seven tables were loaded out of TPC-DS.
-These are not directly queried on the marketing dashboard — the joins are complicated, the column names are short, and the raw tables are not end-user friendly.
+Seven tables were loaded from TPC-DS.
+These are not queried directly on the dashboard.
+The joins are complex, the column names are abbreviated, and the raw tables are not suited for end-user consumption.
+This layer is purely the foundation.

 Layer 2 — Gold Views (marketing_gold)

-- marketing_kpi_summary — the main page.
-Joining store_sales to date_dim.
-Computes total store revenue, total store profit, profit margin %, total transactions, unique customers, average basket value, total discounts — per quarter.
+- marketing_kpi_summary — the headline view.
+Joins store_sales to date_dim and computes total revenue, total profit, profit margin percentage, transaction count, unique customers, average basket value, and total discounts — all segmented by quarter.

 - channel_revenue_summary — the channel comparison view.
-Uses three CTEs (store, web, catalog), each computing revenue, profit, discounts and transaction count from their respective sales tables joined to date_dim.
+Uses three CTEs (store, web, catalog), each computing revenue, profit, discounts, and transaction count from their respective sales tables joined to date_dim.
+The three CTEs are unified so any chart can compare all three channels in a single query.

 - item_performance — the product performance view.
-Joins store_sales with item and date dimensions.
-Computes revenue, profit, profit margin %, units sold, average selling price, and discount amount per product, per category, brand, and quarter.
+Joins store_sales to item and date_dim.
+Calculates revenue, profit, profit margin percentage, units sold, average selling price, and discount amount per product, sliced by category, brand, and quarter.

 - promotion_effectiveness — the campaign performance view.
-Joins store_sales to promotion, item and date dimensions.
+Joins store_sales to promotion, item, and date_dim.
 Computes revenue generated, units sold, transactions, and discount cost per promotion.
-Saves channel flags to show what media channels were used.
+Preserves channel flags so users can see which media channels were active for any given campaign.

 - customer_segment_performance — the customer behaviour view.
-Joins store_sales with customer, item, and date_dim.
-Segments by customer preferred flag, country of birth and item category.
-Computes unique customers, total revenue, revenue per customer, and average basket.
+Joins store_sales to customer, item, and date_dim.
+Segments by customer preferred flag, birth country, and item category.
+Computes unique customers, total revenue, revenue per customer, and average basket value.

 Layer 3 — Dashboard and Genie

 - Row 1 — Filters.
-Year, Quarter, Channel, Product Category.
-Each chart reacts to all the filters at the same time.
+Year, Quarter, Channel, and Product Category.
+All charts react to all four filters at once.

 - Row 2 — Six KPI tiles.
-Total Revenue, Total Profit, Profit Margin %, Total Transactions, Unique Customers, Average Basket Value.
+Total Revenue, Total Profit, Profit Margin Percentage, Total Transactions, Unique Customers, Average Basket Value.

-- Row 3 — Channel revenues and profit (grouped bar) + Channel revenue share (donut).
+- Row 3 — Channel revenue and profit (grouped bar chart) comparing Store, Web, and Catalog side by side.
+Channel revenue share (donut chart) showing percentage split and dominance.

-- Row 5 — Revenue and profit per product category (bar) + Best promotions by revenue (horizontal bar).
+- Row 5 — Revenue and profit by product category (bar chart) and best promotions ranked by revenue (horizontal bar chart).

-- Row 6 — Revenue by category and customer type (grouped bar) + Revenue and discount by category (grouped bar).
+- Row 6 — Revenue by category and customer type, comparing preferred versus regular customers (grouped bar).
+Revenue and discount by category showing where promotions are disproportionate to revenue return (grouped bar).

 - “Best promotion” means sort by promo_revenue descending from promotion_effectiveness.